Katie Fitch: Series 4

-Katie is seen at a huge party at the club that Thomas works, she is present when the girl Sophia kills herself after taking a bad batch of MDMA.
-Katie now has a new boyfriend, Sam.
-Later, Emily, unable to understand why their mother can't accept her homosexuality and her relationship with Naomi, decides to move out leaving Katie heartbroken.
-Katie tries to make her stay, even using their secret language, but Emily leaves.
+In "Thomas", Katie is seen at a huge party at the club that Thomas works; she is present when Sophia commits suicide after taking MDMA.
+In "Emily", her new boyfriend, Sam is revealed.
+Later, Emily, unable to understand why their mother can't accept her homosexuality and her relationship with Naomi, decides to move out, leaving Katie heartbroken.
 It is revealed that their father had lost his gym, making him bankrupt.

-Later, Katie is working with her mother on her new wedding planning business - and their first client is Brandy - a fellow Bristol Rovers WAG with zero class and a mother with bad manners.
+Her central episode develops her character the most.
+She is working with her mother on her new wedding planning business, and their first client is Brandy - a stereotypical Bristol Rovers WAG and her bad-mannered mother Vivian (Jenny Eclair).
 Katie, realising that she hasn't had a menstrual cycle for some time, goes to the doctor to see if she is pregnant.
 The doctor tells her that she isn't pregnant, but going through a premature menopause; thus she won't be able to have children.
 A shocked Katie leaves the clinic and dumps Sam.
-After trying to reach Emily, she heads home to tell her mum.
-Before she's given the chance to talk about her problem, her mum makes a discovery whilst on the phone to the bank - the Fitch family are broke and have lost everything.
-And Rob's been hiding the evidence under the couch.
-Jenna loses it and Katie's left consoling a confused James Fitch.
-When Katie gets to Brandy’s hen party theme's been changed - by her ex-boyfriend Danny's new girlfriend.
-She soldiers on until Brandy's mum reveals to everyone that Brandy's pregnant.
+After trying to reach Emily, she heads home to tell her mother.
+Before she's given the chance to talk about her problem, her mother makes a discovery whilst on the phone to the bank - the Fitch family are broke and have lost everything, with her father Rob hiding the evidence under the couch, resulting in a hostile argument between the parents.
+When Katie gets to Brandy’s hen party, the theme was changed without her knowing, resulting in her wearing an unfitting 'sluts and suds' outfit as opposed to the Bristol Rovers outfit theme.

-Then Katie sees Effy and Freddie.
-Colliding with Effy once again, Katie's almost at the point where she fights back.
-Then Danny's girlfriend humiliates her and she retaliates.
-Storming on to the dance floor, Katie punches her, and she's thrown out and sacked as the wedding planner.
-Outside, Effy tries to console Katie.
-Katie reveals her plans for the future, which aren't so certain now, and she doesn't know who she is anymore.
-Effy and Katie bond and it seem to strike up a friendship.
-Katie heads home and the bailiffs arrive to repossess their home and they're left with one option - do a runner with as much stuff as they can.
-They have nowhere to go - they've got nothing.
-So Katie suggests Naomi's, and is forced to ask her for help.
+Her ex-boyfriend Danny's new girlfriend is present at the party, as well as Effy and Freddie, and Katie rejects Effy's invitation to join her.
+Danny's girlfriend then humiliates her and she retaliates by striking her in the face while yelling "I'm Katie fucking Fitch, who the fuck are you?", resulting in her and her mother being sacked.
+Outside, Effy and Katie bond and appear to strike up a friendship.
+Katie heads home and the bailiffs arrive to repossess their home and they're left with one option - do a runner with as much stuff as they can, being forced to move to Naomi's house, where Emily is living.